- Executive Summary

 A generation ago, when a lecture format was more typical than today, science at Puget Sound was often taught in large sections.
 Current science classes, though more numerous, are smaller.
 In 1980 Puget Sound offered 157 courses in the natural sciences, mathematics, and computer science.
 That number today is 199.

 The completed Science Center will house classrooms that offer multimedia capacity, and that can be configured for students to work individually or in small groups.
-Because the existing large lecture hall in Thompson Hall is rarely used to its capacity, it will be replaced by smaller classrooms and a new home for the Slater Museum of Natural History.
+Because the existing large lecture hall in Thompson Hall is rarely used to its capacity, it will be replaced by smaller classrooms and a new home for the Puget Sound Museum of Natural History.

 Number of Courses Offered: 1980 - 2002